romene/Naturaily-netlify/_posts/2017-11-10-things-you-need-to-know-about-react-native.md

 ---
 title: Things you need to know about React Native
-tags:
-- React Native development
-- Native mobile development
+description: >-
+  The popularity of React Native has skyrocketed in the past 2 years.
+Here's a brief introduction to the framework, its advantages and uses in software development.
+slug: react-native-things-to-know
+date: '2017-11-10 10:38:01 +0000'
 category: JavaScript development
-date: '2017-11-10 10:38:01 +0000'
 author: Wojciech Miśta
+avatar: /assets/images/wojtek.jpg
 image: /assets/images/react-native.jpg
-position: Content Writer
-avatar: /assets/images/wojtek.jpg
+text-preview: >-
-text-preview: The popularity of React Native has skyrocketed for the past 2 years.
+  The popularity of React Native has skyrocketed for the past 2 years.
 Meet the framework developed by Facebook Team that stands behind Facebook, Instagram, and Skype mobile apps.
+tags:
+  - React Native development
+  - Native mobile development
 ---